cbse821-hash/ProductLayout24Feb/README.md

 ---
-All product data is fetched from https://fakestoreapi.com/products (FakeStoreAPI).
+All product data is taken from https://fakestoreapi.com/products (FakeStoreAPI).

 ## Preview